SeijiV13/ng-entry-logger/projects/entry-logger/README.md

 The usersUrl property is user defined will create a new collection on your firebase project whera all created users will be stored

+The key property is user defined, this is used to encrypt username and password.

 ### Issues
 you might encountered Missing or insufficient permissions